-- Consultant Psychologists are trained to help people deal with emotional and behavioural difficulties, they are available to provide structured talking therapies. - Occupational Therapists (OTs) use activity to help to develop skills needed in recovery which include shopping, cooking, looking for work etc. This may be on a group or individual basis. - Social Woker trained to help assess and meet any social care needs or signpost to other agencies/services. - Physiotherapists work with you to help restore movement.
-They provide any necessary physiotherapy assessment and treatment.
+- Clinical Psychologists are trained to help people deal with emotional and behavioural difficulties, they are available to provide structured talking therapies. - Occupational Therapists (OTs) use activity to help to develop skills needed in recovery which include shopping, cooking, looking for work etc. This may be on a group or individual basis. - Physiotherapists work with you to help restore movement.
+They provide any necessary physiotherapy assessment and treatment. - Activities Workers support nurses and occupational therapists in supporting you to participate in the therapeutic activity helpful to your recovery.
+A programme of activities will be displayed on the ward.